 Step 1: Select a vehicle or driver group

-You can toggle between Vehicle and Driver Groups by selecting the Vehicles or Drivers at the top of the Route Compliance panel.
+You can toggle between Vehicle and Driver Groups by selecting Vehicles or Drivers at the top of the Route Compliance panel.

-Use the Filter to quickly search for a vehicle or driver group by their name, or click View All Vehicles/Drivers to see the entire list.
-The number of vehicles within each group is displayed next to the vehicle or driver group name.
-(For example, represents three vehicles in that group.)
+Use the Filter to quickly search for a vehicle or driver group by name, or click View All Vehicles/Drivers to see the entire list.
+The number of vehicles within each group is displayed in the badge next to the group name.

-Click on a vehicle or driver group name to select and view the information related to the vehicles or drivers within that group.
+Click on a vehicle or driver group name to view the information related to the vehicles or drivers within that group.

 Step 2: Select one or more vehicles in a group

-Hide Routes with no Events: "Events" here refers to the vehicle out-of-route events.
+- Hide Routes with no Events: "Events" refers to the vehicle out-of-route events.
 Check this box to eliminate all records associated with the selected vehicle that are fully compliant with the planned route.

-Hide Routes with Unpredictable Data: CoPilot might send back inaccurate GPS data points, which could result in inaccurate calculation of total distance and display of the route on CoPilot RouteReporter.
+- Hide Routes with Unpredictable Data: CoPilot might send back inaccurate GPS data points, which could result in inaccurate distances and routes in RouteReporter.
 Checking this option eliminates displaying routes that may contain outliers.

 Step 3: View the trip and Out-of-Route events

 Click on View Vehicles to view all routes executed by the selected vehicles.
 Each route is presented in the form of a route card.
 (See example below.)

 Elements of the Route Card: